 Some states allow bankruptcy filers to choose between the state’s list of exemptions and a federal list, but Florida is not among them.

 Florida is among the most generous states when it comes to the homestead exemption: Florida homeowners may exempt all of their equity in a home, as long as the property doesn’t exceed half an acre in a municipality or 160 acres elsewhere.
 Florida filers may also exempt up to $1,000 of equity in a vehicle.
 Here’s a list of Florida exemptions.

 When you file for bankruptcy, you must compare your income to the median Florida income for a household of your size.
 If your income is less than the Florida state median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income in Florida for a one-person household is just over $40,500; these figures change periodically.
+Currently, the median income in Florida for a one-person household is around $43,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here’s a list of agencies that are approved to provide this counseling in Florida.